 Bad gelato supposedly exists in Italy – but I have never had any.
 My Italy travel advice for you is to try this sweet and indulgent treat while you are exploring this fun and colorful country.

-23. Hidden Gems
+Hidden Gems in Italy

-24. Traveling With a Dog
+Traveling With a Dog in Italy

 Second, most hotels do not charge extra if you bring a dog.
 A big, big plus (unlike many other countries where you have to pay up to 20 or even 30€ A NIGHT for bringing your dog).

-Third, you can bring your little dog even into some castles or museums – this might not always be the case but at least quite many places allow it when you have your dog in a bag or if you carry him (this is not common in Switzerland or Germany etc.).
+Third, you can bring your little dog even into some castles or museums – this might not always be the case, but at least quite many places allow it when you have your dog in a bag or if you carry him (this is not common in Switzerland or Germany, etc.).